BoilerBookClub/club-library/README.md

 # Club Library

 A backend application built in Rust to hold logic for the Boiler Book Club library.
-Previously this was done purely through a google sheet, but this will enable more accessible methods to be built.
+This was previously done purely through a google sheet, but we would like more accessible methods to be built.
 Currently, only basic features such as adding, borrowing, and returning are being prioritized.
 The project will hopefully encompass all the functions that a real library has, such as holds and renewals, in the future.

 ## Installation